vysakh0/dravid/README.md

 - For existing projects, create a separate git branch or a sandbox environment.
 Monitor the generated commands.
 Git add or commit when you get results.
 - Your file content will be sent to the CLAUDE API LLM for response.
 Do not include sensitive files in the project.
 - Don't use hardcoded API_KEYS.
 Use .env and ensure it's part of .gitignore so the tool can skip reading it.
-- Please use version 0.8.0 or higher.
-You can check the version with drd --version.
-- If possible try in a docker instance.

 ### Quick preview: